-As at December 31 2023 2022 Carrying amount Fair value Carrying amount Fair value Recurring measurements: Financial assets Commodity risk management contracts \$ 2 \$ 2 \$ - \$ Equity price risk management contracts \$ \$ \$ 78 \$ 78 Financial liabilities Long-term debt (Note 11) \$ 1,133 \$ 1,108 \$ 1,597 \$ 1,570 Commodity risk management contracts \$ 24 \$ 24 \$ 18 \$ 18 b.
+As at December 31 2024 2023 Carrying amount Fair value Carrying amount Fair value Recurring measurements: Financial assets Commodity risk management contracts \$ \$ \$ 2 \$ 2 Financial liabilities Long-term debt (Note 12) \$ 864 \$ 841 \$ 1,133 \$ 1,108 Commodity risk management contracts \$ \$ \$ 24 \$ 24 b.
 Risk management:

-The estimated fair value of long-term debt is derived using quoted prices in an inactive market from a thirdparty independent broker.
-The fair value was determined based on estimates as at December 31, 2023 and is expected to fluctuate given the volatility in the debt and commodity price markets.
+The estimated fair value of long-term debt is derived using quoted prices in an inactive market from a third-party independent broker.
+The fair value was determined based on estimates as at December 31, 2024 and is expected to fluctuate overtime.

-The fair value of risk management contracts is derived using quoted prices in an active market from a thirdparty independent broker.
+The fair value of risk management contracts is derived using quoted prices in an active market from a third-party independent broker.
 Management's assumptions rely on external observable market data including forward prices for commodities and foreign exchange rates.
 The observable inputs may be adjusted using certain methods, which include extrapolation to the end of the term of the contract.

-The Corporation's risk management assets and liabilities consist of condensate swaps, natural gas swaps and equity swaps.
+The Corporation's risk management assets and liabilities consisted of condensate swaps, natural gas swaps and equity swaps.
 The use of financial risk management contracts is governed by a Risk Management Committee that follows guidelines and limits approved by the Board of Directors.
 The Corporation does not use financial derivatives for speculative purposes.
 Financial risk management contracts are measured at fair value, with gains and losses on re-measurement included in the consolidated statement of earnings and comprehensive income in the period in which they arise.